 Case Study: Pheobe goes on a school trip with an insulin pump

-Principals and/or designated staff ensure that the student’s parents have supplied any equipment or medicine that the student requires, that the designated staff member has a copy of the student’s diabetes management plan (and associated documentation, including the emergency action plan for type 1 diabetes) while on the excursion, and that any other special factors are contemplated, such as ensuring that there is adequate mobile phone coverage in the location of the excursion should a staff member need to contact others or obtain emergency assistance.
-The school also invited the student’s parent or carer to attend the excursion if they wanted to but made it clear that this was not a condition of the student being able to attend the excursion.
+Principals and/or designated staff ensure that Phoebe’s parents have supplied any equipment or medications that Phoebe requires, that the designated staff member has a copy of the student’s diabetes management plan (and associated documentation, including the emergency action plan for type 1 diabetes) while on the excursion, and that any other special factors are considered, such as ensuring that there is adequate mobile phone coverage in the location of the excursion should a staff member need to contact others or obtain emergency assistance.
+The school also invited Phoebe’s parents or carers to attend the excursion if they wanted to but made it clear that this was not a condition of the student being able to attend the excursion.